-All reports of missing students (missing for 24 hours) should be made to the Department of Public Safety.
+All reports of missing students should be made to the Department of Public Safety.
 Missing student reports must be referred immediately to the Department of Public Safety as per Federal law.
-After investigating the missing person report, should the Department of Public Safety determine that the student is missing and has been missing for more than 24 hours, these procedures will be followed within 24 hours (regardless of whether the student has identified a contact person, is above the age of 18 or is an emancipated minor): Public Safety will notify the Radnor Township Police Department (and/or the appropriate law enforcement agency in the jurisdiction where the student went missing) and the student's missing person contact no later than 24 hours after such determination.
+After investigating the missing person report, should the Department of Public Safety determine that the student is missing these procedures will be followed within 24 hours (regardless of whether the student has identified a contact person, is above the age of 18 or is an emancipated minor): Public Safety will notify the Radnor Township Police Department (and/or the appropriate law enforcement agency in the jurisdiction where the student went missing) and the student's missing person contact no later than 24 hours after such determination.
 The local law enforcement agency will not be notified in cases where the local law enforcement agency was the entity that made the determination that the student is missing.
 If the student is under 18 years old and is not emancipated, the student's parent or guardian will be notified, in addition to any designated confidential contact.

-If a student has been determined missing for more than 24 hours, in addition to the above notifications, specific procedures to follow include: checking card access activity, speaking to the missing student's friends, contacting the student's Resident Assistant(s), checking with emergency health care providers and taking such other investigative actions as are appropriate under the circumstances.
+If a student has been determined missing in addition to the above notifications, specific procedures to follow include: checking card access activity, speaking to the missing student's friends, contacting the student's Resident Assistant(s), checking with emergency health care providers and taking such other investigative actions as are appropriate under the circumstances.
 The University will implement these procedures in less than 24 hours if circumstances warrant a faster implementation.